-‘General Hospital’ Fans React To Chase And Willow’s Romantic Encounter, ‘Chillow’ Supporters Rejoice
+‘General Hospital’ Fans React To Chase And Willow’s Romantic Encounter, Chillow Supporters Rejoice

 — Nikki Grayson (@graysonpink) April 14, 2019

 Things were a little awkward the next day when Michael showed up and unwittingly interrupted Chase and Willow’s morning-after glow.

-General Hospital spoilers from SheKnows Soaps tease that during the week ahead, Michael will seemingly put some pieces of the puzzle together and Willow will try to help Kristina see the truth about Shiloh and Dawn of Day.
+General Hospital spoilers from SheKnows Soaps tease that during the week ahead, Michael will seemingly put some pieces of the puzzle together, and Willow will try to help Kristina see the truth about Shiloh and Dawn of Day.

-There are still plenty of secrets swirling in this storyline that will cause trouble over the next few weeks.
+There are still plenty of secrets swirling in this story line that will cause trouble over the next few weeks.
 General Hospital spoilers detail that Chase will continue to be very protective of Willow as they try to deal with Shiloh.

-Will this coupling survive all of this chaos?
-It looks like the Chillow contingent of General Hospital viewers is growing rapidly thanks to these latest romantic scenes and fans are anxious to see more of Katelyn MacMullen and Josh Swickard together.
+Will this coupling survive all of the chaos?
+It looks like the Chillow contingent of General Hospital viewers is growing rapidly thanks to these latest romantic scenes and fans are anxious to see more of MacMullen and Swickard together.